mmuller88/aws-cdk-staging-pipeline/README.md

 # Special Features

-- CustomStacks gets automatically attached the following CFN Outputs Stage, CommitID
+- CustomStacks automatically getting some build information like Stage or CommitId attached.
+Check src/custom-stack.ts for more details.

 # Usage